Bayt 'Ittab

-After a military assault on Bayt ʿIṭāb by Israeli forces in October 1948, the village was depopulated and demolished.
+After a military assault on Bayt ʿIṭṭāb by Israeli forces in October 1948, the village was depopulated and demolished.
 Many of the villagers had fled to refugee camps in the West Bank less than 20 km from the village.
-In 1950, an Israeli moshav, Nes Harim, was established north of the built up portion of Bayt 'Itab, on an adjacent peak.
+In 1950, an Israeli moshav, Nes Harim, was established north of the built up portion of Bayt 'Itṭab, on an adjacent peak.

 History

+Late Roman Enadab

-Bayt ʿIṭāb is identified with Enadab, a name that appears in Eusebius' Onomasticon, written in the fourth century CE.
+Bayt ʿIṭṭāb is identified with Enadab, a name that appears in Eusebius' Onomasticon, written in the fourth century CE.
+Agmon conjectured that its ancient name was batˁaṭami = "place of the vulture-goddess shrine", in reference to the Egyptian deity Nekhbet.